The 7 Most Beautiful & Unique Beaches on Hawaii’s Big Island ๐Ÿ–๏ธ๐ŸŒบ

 This beach is also a great spot for spotting Hawaiian green sea turtles (honu), which are often found basking on the warm sand – just remember to keep the required 10′ distance from the resting honu!

-Honu basking on the black sands of Punaluu Beach Big Island Hawaii
+Honu basking on the black sands of Punaluu Beach Big Island HawaiiPin

 Honu basking on the black sands of Punalu’u Beach

-Punalu’u is one of the Big Island’s more remote beaches but even though it’s a little off the beaten path, it’s truly a must-visit.
+Punalu’u is one of the Big Island’s more remote beaches, but even though it’s a little off the beaten path, it’s truly a must-visit.
 It’s best combined with a visit to Hawaii Volcanoes National Park since it’s only about a 20-minute drive from there.

 While the beach is not ideal for swimming due to strong currents, itโ€™s great for turtle spotting, photography, and relaxing by the shoreline.
+And that’s why it’s considered one of the Top 10 beaches in the United States and a must-see on your Hawaii Bucket List.

 Facilities: Punaluสปu has a parking area, restrooms, picnic tables, and outdoor showers.
 There are no lifeguards, so swimming is not recommended in rough conditions.